awilson80/HospitalHelperRedux/README.md

-# HospitalHelper
+# HospitalHelperRedux

-React / mySQL application that views hospitals from a database and allows users to add, edit, and delete entries.
+React TypeScript / C# / mySQL application that views hospitals from a database and allows users to add, edit, and delete entries.